JosePedroDias/inkdoc/HOW_TO.md

     skipJSON                          (Boolean)  if true, the extracted metadata won't be persisted to file.
 Default is false skipMarkup                        (Boolean)  if true, no markup will be generated.
 Default is false skipIdentifiers                   (Boolean)  if true, no identifiers will be extracted.
-Default is false
+Default is false skipInkdocPromotion               (Boolean)  if true, no footer will be featured lightly promoting inkdoc

 ----